sxhkhsm/Linux-Commands/README.md

 # Linux-Commands

-## Here are ten useful Linux commands along with a brief description and syntax for each:
+## Here are some useful Linux commands along with a brief description and syntax:

 ###  ls: